hschreck/SCRuB/README.md

 SCRuB (gem name scrubdeku) is a Ruby gem to ease integration with the SellerCloud platform by providing a simple wrapper around the SellerCloud SOAP API.

-To get started, require the gem 'SCRuB' in your project.
+To get started, require the gem 'scrubdeku' in your project.

 ````
 require 'SCRuB'